SnehalD14/gpd/README.md

 ## Parameters

-Brief explanations of parameters are given in *cfg/eigen_params.cfg*.
+The parameter values in *cfg/eigen_params.cfg* have to be altered according to your requirement.
+Always build package again after making changes to this file.

-Two important parameter to improve number of grasps found are
+Two important parameter to improve number of grasps are:
 1. **workspace** - Defines the volume of space in which to search for grasps as a cuboid of dimensions [minX, maxX, minY, maxY, minZ, maxZ], centered at the origin of the point cloud frame.
 Set it as small as possible
 2. **num_samples** - Number of samples that are drawn from the point cloud to detect grasps.
 Set it as large as possible.

+Other Parameters:
+1. **Camera Position** - Modify based on your setup.
+2. **Robot Hand Geometry** - Values depend on Robotic Gripper selection.
+We have fined set values for the Panda Gripper
+3. **Min and Max Aperture** - Gripper width between fingers
+4. **Filtering based on approach direction** - Turn on/off and set approach direction based on requirement.

 ## Grasp Frame